Purple means lots of things to different people – from the colour of women’s suffrage to the “one-eyed, one-horned flying purple people eater”!

 Purple Party Supplies

 - Party Products Australia – Brisbane-based Online Party Products Superstore.
+See their Purple, Amethyst, Lilac, Lavender and Plum

 Purple is a favourite colour for 60s psychedelic era costumes and loud zoot suits.
 Other purple costumes include royalty (once upon a time they were the only ones who could afford purple dyes), mermaids, fairies, and purple people eaters.
 Browse these online shops for purple costumes:

 - Costumes.com.au is based in Melbourne and delivers costumes and accessories (including shoes, hats, wigs, party supplies and more) with flat rate delivery Australia-wide.
 Options for same day to Melbourne metro, order online and pick up from their warehouse in Kilsyth, Victoria.
-They have hundreds of Purple costumes.

 - Costume Box – Thousands of Fancy Dress costumes for adults and kids for all occasions.
 Sydney-based online store with delivery to Australia, New Zealand, Hong Kong, and Singapore.
 Flat fee delivery within Australia.
 Most costumes dispatched within 24 hours.
 Use their site search for purple costumes.